 Author Guidelines

-Healthy Dialogue (HD) Journal is completely online.
+Healthy Dialogue (HD) journal is completely online.
 We accept original contributions that are not under consideration by another journal within or outside of York University.
 Our journal publishes the following original research once a year: Qualitative, Quantitative, Mixed Methods, Essays, Literature Reviews, Conceptual Papers, Policy Briefs, Practicum Briefs and Perspectives.

 Submission Types

-Quantitative Research
+1. Quantitative Research

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 3500 words (maximum), not including abstract, tables, figures and references (30 maximum).

-Qualitative Research
+2. Qualitative Research

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 4000 words (maximum), not including abstract, tables, figures, and references (30 maximum).

-Mixed Methods Research
+3. Mixed Methods Research

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 4000 words (maximum), not including abstract, tables, figures, and references (30 maximum).

-Essays
+5. Essays

 Submission: An unstructured abstract with 200 words maximum is required.
 Main paper should be up to 3500 words (maximum), not including abstract, tables, figures, and references (15 maximum).

-Commentary
+5. Commentary

 Submission: An abstract with maximum word count of 150.
 Main paper should not exceed 1200 words, not including abstract, tables/figures, references (maximum 10).

-Conceptual Papers
+6. Conceptual Papers

 Submission: A structured abstract with 250 words maximum is required with method, result, discussion and conclusion sections.
 Main paper should be up to 3500 words (maximum), not including abstract, tables, figures, and references (30 maximum).

-Perspectives
+7. Perspectives

-Submission: An abstract with 250 words maximum.
-Practicum Brief could be 1000-2000 words in length (maximum), excluding abstract and references.
+Submission: An abstract with 150 words maximum.
+Practicum Brief could be 1000 words in length (maximum), excluding abstract and references.
 The number of figures and tables should be not more than three.
 At least 5 articles may be included in the references.

 Plagiarizing